jtan346/CZ3003_PMO/README.md

 Project for CZ3003 Software System Analysis and Design, group SSP3.

+## Disclaimer

+This project and all source codes and resources are created for the sole purpose of CZ3003 project work.
+This repository is no longer maintained by its developers.
+Please feel free to contact me for any information regarding this repository.
+Thank you and all the best!

 ## Getting Started Guide

 ### Getting Started for macOS and Unix-like